cseanburns/journal-issues/manuscript.md

   peer-reviewed journals continue to mimic workflows and processes from the print era.
-This paper focuses on one artifact from the print era, the journal issue, and describes how this artifact has been detrimental the communication of science and therefore to science itself.
+This paper focuses on one artifact from the print era, the journal issue, and describes how this artifact has been detrimental to the communication of science and therefore to science itself.
 To replace the journal issue, this paper argues that scholarly publishing and journals